 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Changing Homelessness (COC) As the area Continuum of Care, Changing Homelessness, works to prevent and mitigate the effects of homelessness throughout Jacksonville - Duval County.
-These goals directly overlap with the homelessness efforts from HCDD.
-2020 Analysis of Impediments to Fair Housing Choice City of Jacksonville The AI is a comprehensive look at fair housing issues in the City of Jacksonville/Duval County, FL and serves as the basis for efforts to Affirmatively Further Fair Housing in the City.
-The strategies and goals in the plan align with the goals of the AI.
+Changing As the area Continuum of Care, Changing Homelessness, works to prevent and mitigate the effects of Continuum of Care Homelessness homelessness throughout Jacksonville - Duval County.
+(COC) These goals directly overlap with the homelessness efforts from HCDD.